spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/cms-feature-walkthrough/cms-feature-walkthrough.md

 ---
 title: CMS feature walkthrough
 last_updated: Aug 13, 2021
-description: The CMS feature adds a content management system that allows creating and managing the content of custom pages that are not part of the product catalog.
+description: The CMS feature adds a content management system that allows creating and managing the content of custom pages that are not part of the product catalog
 template: concept-topic-template
 ---